 The following are commonly utilized properties:

 CanCollide controls whether or not a part can collide with other parts.
-When this property is set to true, the part is impenetrable and the physics engine accounts for it within your experience.
+When this property is set to true, the part is impenetrable and the physics engine accounts for it within your game.
 Conversely, when this property is set to false, the part can pass through anything, and the physics engine does not account for it.

 Transparency sets a part's visibility to any value between the default value of 0 (fully visible) and 1 (fully transparent).
 If you have many partially transparent parts, they can slow down performance.
 To alleviate this, merge them using solid modeling.

-As you hover over parts in the viewport, they are outlined to indicate their potential selection.
+As you hover over parts in the 3D viewport, they are outlined to indicate their potential selection.
 You can select an outlined part by clicking it, or you can select multiple parts by holding Shift, Ctrl, or ⌘ as you hover over and click them.
-See here for advanced methods of selecting parts in the 3D viewport.
+See here for advanced methods of selecting parts in the viewport.

 You can move, scale, and rotate selected parts either through modeling tools or by setting a new position, size, or orientation in the Properties window.